CubeAPM

 Best for

-Coralogix is best suited for organizations dealing with massive log volumes who need fine-grained routing control, real-time detection, and cost optimization.
+Coralogix is best suited for organizations dealing with massive log volumes that need fine-grained routing control, real-time detection, and cost optimization.
 It’s particularly valuable for security, DevOps, or compliance-heavy teams seeking a log-first observability model with flexible retention strategies and Git-managed configurations.

 Pricing & Customer Reviews

-- Log Ingestion: $0.52/GB (based on pipeline type and usage)
+• Log Ingestion: $0.42/GB (based on pipeline type and usage)

-- Metric Ingestion: $0.05/GB
+• Metric Ingestion: $0.05/GB

-- Trace Ingestion: $0.44/GB
+• Trace Ingestion: $0.16/GB

-- G2 Rating: 4.6/5 (300+ reviews)
+• G2 Rating: 4.6/5 (300+ reviews)

-- Praised for: Log pipeline flexibility, real-time alerting, cost savings through fine query control
+• Praised for: Log pipeline flexibility, real-time alerting, cost savings through fine query control

 Coralogix vs Logz.io

 Coralogix offers deeper pipeline control than Logz.io by allowing log-level routing to different tiers—indexed, streamed, or archived—before storage even occurs.
 This allows organizations to save significantly on retention while still retaining critical searchability and alerting.
+Coralogix appeals more to teams needing log customization at scale and is better suited for cost-optimized, event-driven workflows.

 6. Sumo Logic